Google Translate Disclaimer

 Key Dates for Ditch Mowing

-• June 7 - July 15: Mowing includes a four-metre shoulder cut adjacent to the road.
+• June 7 to July 15: Mowing includes a four-metre shoulder cut adjacent to the road.
 Highways 1, 7, 11, 16 and 39, along with portions of Highways 2, 3, 4, 5, 6, 9 and 10.
 Some highway intersections may receive a full ditch cut to ensure good sightlines.

 Download our Mowing Fact Sheet for more information.